GSA/open-gsa-redesign/_apidocs/assistance-listings-api.md

 ## Overview

-The Assistance Listings API allows users to request federal assistance listings data, similar to the CFDA catalog, based on query parameters for filtering and pagination.
-This API requires pagination, and the response will be provided to users synchronously.
+The Assistance Listings API provides Active and Inactive federal assistance listings data, similar to the CFDA catalog.

 ## Getting Started

+Access the Assistance Listings Public API from the following Production or Alpha environments:

 ### API endpoints
 **Production:**